wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 **Query Basics in Azure Search**

-In Azure Search, a request is specified through one or more query parameters (see [Search Documents](http://msdn.microsoft.com/library/azure/dn798927.aspx) for a description of each one).
+In Azure Search, a request is specified through one or more query parameters (see [Search <!-- deleted by customization Documents](http://msdn.microsoft.com/zh-cn/library/azure/dn798927.aspx) --><!-- keep by customization: begin --> Documents](http://msdn.microsoft.com/library/azure/dn798927.aspx) <!-- keep by customization: end --> for a description of each one).
 None of the query parameters are required, but you must have at least one in order for a query to be valid.

 Precision, generally understood as the ability to filter out irrelevant hits, is achieved through one or both of these expressions: